SchleunigerAG/WinCE6_Qt5.3.1_Fixes/README.md

 - add some #ifdef/#ifndef to resolve specific WinCE6 problems for a (not 100% tested) GUI working Qt build
 - add infix for plugin dlls
 - remove tiff from imageformats

+All changes in existing files are marked with the following banner:

+CHANGES SCHLEUNIGER AG, DATE START

+xxx

+CHANGES SCHLEUNIGER AG, DATE END